franciscomldsantos/DSAP_Project/README.md

     input can be used: python src/data_loader.py (Downloads sp500 data)

 5. The final step is to execute the pipeline with the orchestrator: python src/main.py

+6. The graphs can be replotted by running: python src/plotting.py